Myrmex/overview/cadmus/dev/frontend/app-setup.md

 ```

 - `src/app/part-editor-keys.ts`: this is the only file with a real content, the others being just extension points.
 You must specify here the connection of each part or fragment ID with its hosting library in constant `PART_EDITOR_KEYS`.
 This object has a property named after each part/fragment type ID, with a value equal to an object with `part` equal to the library ID, and optionally `fragments` (when the part is a layer part).
 This property is an object with a property for each fragment type for the layer part, named after the fragment type ID, with a value equal to the library ID.

+>⚠️ If using external bibliography, remember to [add the route](#set-environment-variables) for its editor.

 (2) copy these folders (each corresponding to an app's page component) into your app's `src/app` folder from the [reference project](https://github.com/vedph/cadmus-shell-2):